• Skip to primary navigation

 Transform Your Holiday Dance Recital From Predictable to Profitable, Part 1

-Last updated on February 3, 2021 by Sozo Staff Leave a Comment
+Last updated on July 7, 2026 by The Studio Guide Staff Leave a Comment

 If you run a dance studio, chances are that you’re always looking for creative new ways to make your business a success.
 One of the best potential profit-generating events you could host may catch you by surprise.
 It’s not a special fundraiser you’ve never thought of before that will take tons of extra preparation.
 It’s something you’re most likely already planning on doing: a holiday dance recital.